Neighbors wonder why non-lethal force wasn't used during police shooting at inclusive apartment complex

 Howard County police responded to the scene, but could not find the caller inside.

-Returning to the parking lot only minutes later, around 12:22 a.m. they were approached by a man holding a knife, who according to investigators continued to walk towards them and did not drop the weapon in his hand despite “multiple commands” to do so.
+Returning to the parking lot only minutes later, around 12:22 a.m. they were approached by 25-year-old Alexander Lamorie holding a knife, who according to investigators continued to walk towards them and did not drop the weapon in his hand despite “multiple commands” to do so.

-Three officers discharged their weapons, hitting and killing the man.
+Three officers discharged their weapons, hitting and killing Lamorie.
 A neighbor reports hearing around five shots.

 “Columbia's a beautiful place and I just can't understand how something like this tragically happened to a person that doesn't, have his stuff right far as… mental-wise,” a neighbor who spoke on the condition of anonymity said.